The Law Still Stands

 Two Sisters, Two Sins: The Israel and Judah Problem

-This creates an enormous theological problem.
+This creates an enormous theological problem that runs through the rest of Scripture.
 Israel was married, committed adultery, and was divorced.
 Under Torah, a divorced woman who remarries cannot return to her first husband (Deuteronomy 24:1–4).
 So how can Yahuah take Israel back?
 He cannot — not without violating His own law.
-And somehow, the Father’s covenant plan must resolve both problems: the divorced adulteress and the defiled whore.
+Meanwhile, Judah was never formally divorced.
+She played the whore, but her covenant standing remained intact in some sense.
+Judah kept the temple, the priesthood, and the line of David.
+She was unfaithful, but she was never sent away with a decree.

 Hosea: The Living Parable

-Yahuah commands Hosea to marry Gomer, a woman described with the Hebrew word zenunim — a woman of harlotry.
+No book in Scripture illustrates this distinction more vividly than Hosea.
+Yahuah commands the prophet to marry Gomer, a woman described with the Hebrew word zenunim — a woman of harlotry.
 Before the marriage, her sexual sin is zanah.
 She is loose, unfaithful, promiscuous.
 But after the marriage covenant is established, her continued unfaithfulness becomes naʼaph.
 She is now an adulteress, because now there is a covenant to break.
-The prophet moves between these two words deliberately, because they describe two different aspects of Israel’s sin.

 Part III — The New Testament Fulfillment